samthor/viz-observer/README.md

 ## Requirements

 This requires `IntersectionObserver`, which [is pretty widely supported](https://caniuse.com/intersectionobserver).

-It works without `ResizeObserver` in a slightly crippled mode _just_ to support Safari 12.x, as it was the only browser to introduce `InteresectionObserver` _before_ `ResizeObserve`.
+It also requires `ResizeObserver` but this was released before `IntersectionObserver` in all browsers bar one.

-It won't report elements shrinking—only elements growing, moving or being removed from the page.
+For Safari 12.x, which was the only browser to introduce `IntersectionObserver` _before_ `ResizeObserver`, it supports working in a slightly restricted mode: it won't report elements shrinking, only growing, moving or being removed from the page.

 ## Notes

 This works totally fine inside Shadow DOM.
-It's how the author uses it: I report the location of interesting elements and "attach" unrelated elemnents to them, such as for a popup or tooltip.
+It's how the author uses it: I report the location of interesting elements and "attach" unrelated elements to them, such as for a popup or tooltip.